sidhurana/zapdeals-demo/README.md

 uvicorn main:app --reload
 ```

-## Deployment on Amazon Linux 2 EC2
+## Deployment on EC2

-To deploy the application on an Amazon Linux 2 EC2 instance:
+To deploy the application on an EC2 instance:

 1. SSH into your EC2 instance:
    ```